Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Spunk

 These guys were bred to herd cattle.
-They won’t quail at a strange person or neighbor dog–chances are they will rise to the challenge!
+They won't flinch at a strange person or neighbor dog–chances are they will rise to the challenge.
+They can be pretty fierce.

-Don’t worry though.
+Don't worry, though.
 Corgis tend to be spunky and happy, not aggressive and protective.
-They won’t cringe at an enemy, but they tend to like all people and be friendly with strangers.
+They won't cringe at an enemy, but they like everyone and are friendly with strangers.

 Owning A Corgi